pnsn/GFAST/README.md

 ## Recent updates

-2023/03/20 CWU: Sync most recent changes from ShakeAlert GFAST version to the PNSN repo (GFAST v1.2.3-beta)
+2023/12/20 CWU: Sync most recent changes from ShakeAlert GFAST version to the PNSN repo (GFAST v1.2.4) 2023/03/20 CWU: Sync most recent changes from ShakeAlert GFAST version to the PNSN repo (GFAST v1.2.3-beta)
 ~2021/10 CWU: merge 2020 and SAdev branches into one branch to use going forward, called "development"
 2020/05/27 MTH: Working on new branch (=2020) with cleaned up dependencies and build instructions.